google/lovefield/docs/dd/02_data_store.md

 Users who enabled bundled mode needs to keep the following facts in mind:

+* Writing or updating a row for bundled mode is slower, because it needs to pay the tax of extra grouping.
+Benchmark shows that updating 10K rows is about 300-500 ms slower.
+In exchange, the bulk load is many seconds faster.
-* Bundled mode is designed mainly for data tables with 50K+ rows.
+* Bundled mode is designed mainly for data tables with 10K+ rows.
 Smaller database may experience slower performance by enabling bundle mode.
 User is supposed to benchmark and determine if bundled mode is feasible.
 * There is no support for converting non-bundled to bundled database, and vice